Many men ask me, "When is the best time to begin Peyronies Disease treatment?"

-The cost of the best traction device made in the world is under $400.
+The cost for some of the best traction devices in the world is under $400.
 Compare that with the $9,000 - $12,000 cost of corrective penis surgery!

 And with correct traction you don't have the risk of all the horrible possible side effects that can occur when your cock is cut open.